 Useful apps often combine technologies so that they can be valuable to their users.
 The following example shows how to hide replies by using the Perspective API.
-This API is an artificial intelligence trained by Jigsaw, a unit within Alphabet, to detect toxic comments.
+This API is an artificial intelligence trained by Jigsaw, a unit within Google, to detect toxic comments.
 The application logic will work in the following way:

 - It asks the user’s permission to read their Tweets and hide their replies.